chrismcfee/ConnectFour/README.md

 dependencies:

-libncurses5-dev
+ncurses

+On Debian, you can just use "sudo apt-get install libncurses5-dev" to install this)

-how to compile
+how to compile:

-make build
+$ make build

-make run
+$ make run